We Speak on Operations, Organizational Design,

 - Participatory evaluation methods

-- Using AI for analysis without losing narrative
+- Using technology for analysis without losing narrative

 - When quantification does harm